limcheekin/eth-erc721-physical-asset-delivery/README.md

   <img alt="MIT license" src="https://img.shields.io/badge/license-MIT-blue.svg">
 </p>

-I think the NFT(ERC721) is an important use case that every Solidity developer needs to get familiar with besides ERC20.
+I think the NFT(ERC721) is an important use case that every Solidity developer needs to get familiar besides ERC20.

 The token known as `Physical Asset Token` with symbol `PA` as its involved physical item delivery.
 The seller of the NFT needs to specify "Lock From Date" and "Unlock Password" upon the NFT is minting.
 After the "Lock From Date" the NFT is locked.
-The buyer would not able to sell/transfer the NFT before he/she receive the physical item which has the "Unlock Password" attached.
+The buyer would not able to sell/transfer the NFT before he/she receive the physical item with the "Unlock Password" attached.

 The project is created by referred to excellent tutorials on [ERC721](https://ethereum-blockchain-developer.com/120-erc721-supply-chain-aisthisi/00-aisthisi-project-overview/) and [Secondary Sales Royalties](https://ethereum-blockchain-developer.com/121-erc721-secondary-sales-royalties-erc2981/00-overview/) published by Thomas Wiesner.